masDeFi/sol-mon/validator-server/README.md

 *   Installs the Node Exporter binary to `/opt/node_exporter`.
 *   Sets up a systemd service for Node Exporter to ensure it runs on boot and can be managed by systemd.
 *   Enables and starts the `node_exporter` service.
-*   Verifies that Node Exporter is running and accessible on the configured address (default: `127.0.0.1:9100`).
+*   Verifies that Node Exporter is running and accessible.
+*   Configures UFW rules to secure access

 ## Variables